-MC-130J tail number 11-0532, conducts its maiden flight, October 2011.
+MC-130J tail number 11-0532 conducts its maiden flight, October 2011.

-Concurrently, the wing's mission responsibilities substantially expanded in the previous decade when the prestigious 36th Rescue Flight, which had been assigned to the 336th Training Group at Fairchild AFB, Washington, was reassigned to the 58 SOW on 1 June 2012.
-The entire 336 TRG followed suit in August 2013, bringing the Air Force's SERE schoolhouse under the 58 SOW's authority, increasing the wing's number of annual graduates ten-fold.
-More changes are on the horizon, and the 58 SOW's leaders and personnel remain dedicated to continue its mission to train warriors, professionalize Airmen, and employ airpower, now and in the future.
+The wing's training responsibilities increased substantially in the 2010s when the prestigious 36th Rescue Flight, previously assigned to the 336th Training Group at Fairchild AFB, Washington, was reassigned to the 58 SOW on 1 June 2012.
+The entire 336 TRG followed suit in August 2013, bringing the Air Force's SERE schoolhouse under the 58 SOW's authority and increasing the wing's number of annual graduates ten-fold.
+Along with primary operations at Fairchild AFB, the 336 TRG operates two detachment schoolhouses at Eielson AFB, Alaska for arctic survival training, and at Joint Base San Antonio-Lackland for Evasion and Conduct After Capture instruction.

-nblem of the 336th Training Group
+Emblem of the 336th Training Group